Skip to content

 • Climate Change Risk Management Tool for Small Businesses contains information on climate change, the related risks, and checklists to assess these risks.

-• Support Plantation Establishment Program supports the establishment of new long-rotation softwood and hardwood plantation forests in Australia and assists the sector in responding to the projected growth in demand for domestically sourced timber resources
+• Support Plantation Establishment program supports the establishment of new long-rotation softwood and hardwood plantation forests in Australia and assists the sector in responding to the projected growth in demand for domestically sourced timber resources.
+Applications close 8 May 2025.

 • Drought Preparedness Grants Program assists primary producers to undertake on-farm capital improvements to improve drought preparedness.